 Quality Performance Category

-CMS is proposing to retain the data completeness threshold of 75% for the 2027 and 2028 performance periods.
+CMS finalized its proposal to retain the data completeness threshold of 75% for the 2027 and 2028 performance periods.
 Previously, the Agency finalized the 75% data completeness threshold through the 2026 performance period.

 Data Submission Criteria for Quality Measures